-Over time, a character can increase their combat and social attributes.
-They may also adjust their motivations, by making key moral or impactful decisions.
+Over time, a character may increase their combat and social attributes.
+They may also adjust their motivations, by making important decisions.

-Motivations are on a scale from -9 to +9, and always add up to 0.
+🔧 Attributes start at 1, and can be increased up to 5.
+Motivations are on a scale from -4 to +5, and always add up to 0.
 Whenever a motivation is increased, another motivation is decreased.

-Each attribute is unique – for example, you may increase your Vitality without increasing your Physique and vice versa.
-This helps a player and a DM understand at a glance how talented a character is in combat vs social situations.
+📖 Each attribute is unique and independent – for example, a character may increase Vitality without increasing Physique and vice versa.
+This helps a player and a DM understand at a glance how powerful a character is specific situations.